cj-mills/cjm-fasthtml-resources/README.md

     Tracks PIDs associated with application workers (transcription, LLM, etc.) and provides methods to check resource availability and conflicts.

+    Enhanced to support lifecycle-aware and cloud-aware plugins from cjm-fasthtml-plugins.
     """

     def __init__(self, gpu_memory_threshold_percent: float = 45.0):